AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 used (because the function call is always non-static, even if its argument is static).

+The only difference in the bodies is the return type and matching type for the local :ada:`Result` variable.
+Both functions read from the same location in memory.

-Earlier we indicated that the bit-pattern oriented implementation of the GPIO function could be expressed differently, resulting in more readable, therefore maintainable, code.
+Earlier we indicated that the bit-pattern implementation of the GPIO function could be expressed differently, resulting in more readable, therefore maintainable, code.
 The fact that the code is in C is irrelevant; the same approach in Ada would not be any better.
 Here's